 334-3.2.3 Aggregate Consensus Properties: For Traffic Level C through E mixtures, meet the following consensus properties at design for the aggregate blend.
-Aggregate consensus properties do not apply to Traffic Level A and B mixtures.
+Aggregate consensus properties do not apply to Traffic Level A and B mixtures except for Type SP 4.75 mixes, which have FAA requirements for Traffic Level A and B mixtures.